Villa Wedding in St. Thomas

 2. Your Most Important Wedding Decision

 Guest lists.
+Mother-in-Laws.
 Flowers.
 The Wedding Dress.
 Rings.

-Picking the beach!
+Picking the ceremony venue!

 Fortunately, choosing a beach for your wedding is a pretty easy decision.